Straag Rod, Book 1: Fate Goes Ever as it Must, Part 1

 Skjor crossed his heart and grinned.
 “By the Circle.”

 “The barrow.
 Bleak Falls.
 Jarl wants it done.
-A dragonstone is inside, Farengar needs it.”
+A dragonstone may be inside, Farengar needs it.”

 His eyes widened.
 “Shit, seriously?”